Now this was a pretty spectacular line up of Champagnes by any stretch of the imagination.

 This was the first visit and it’s always a privilege to visit Pol.
 We had already tasted the Brut NV the previous evening at our restaurant, so interesting to try the magnum, which was more profound with both more maturity and greater freshness that the bottle.
 Sir Winston was absolutely magnificent of course.
 This wine is always more elegant that I expect it to be.
 Preconceptions, preconceptions….

 Bollinger Grande Année 2008

 Bollinger Special Cuvée

 A superb lunch at Bollinger with equally superb Champagnes.
 When tasted side by side, I often prefer the Grande Année to the RD.
-It’s a personal taste thing, the Grande Année is a more taut, with more tension and potential…. anyway, that wasn’t the case here; the RD was from the awesome 2004 vintage and was possibly the wine of the tour; certainly people went out to look for it in Reims.
+It’s a personal taste thing, the Grande Année is more taut, with more tension and potential….
+Anyway, that wasn’t the case here; the RD was from the awesome 2004 vintage and was possibly the wine of the tour; certainly people went out to look for it in Reims.
 Telling that Bollinger are confident enough in the Special Cuvée to put it immediately after such a great wine.

 Second evening tasting